n-1991/academic-kickstart/content/extra_material/IHEID_thesis/_index.md

 A LaTeX template for IHEID-specific thesis is available here: [template](https://github.com/RemiVine/Thesis-template-IHEID-RV-2021)

 The template is meant for thesis that are paper-based, with bibliographies for each paper and titles indexed uniquely over the whole thesis.
+Details are to be found on the Github repository.